Why Would I Want to Use Kratom Potentiators?

 Opioid antagonists are one of the most interesting tools for potentiation.

-Opioid antagonists are substances that deactivate the opioid receptors.
+Opioid antagonists are substances that deactivate opioid receptors.
 In other words, they fill them up and produce effects that are basically the opposite of the warm, blissful feelings usually offered.

 Very low doses of opioid antagonists such as naltrexone are able to potentiate, as well as reduce tolerance.
 Researchers don’t fully understand why this is.